 10 images (combined total of all images submitted).

-Note: links to images online are not accepted.
+Note: weblinks to images online are not accepted.

 10 pages of text (combined total number of all text pages in documents submitted for assessment).